The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 For we do not have a high priest incapable of sympathizing with our weaknesses, but one who has been tempted in every way just as we are, yet without sin.
 Therefore let us confidently approach the throne of grace to receive mercy and find grace whenever we need help.
 (Hebrews 4:15,16 NET)

 Jesus the Messiah is our exalted and victorious High Priest (Hebrews 4:14) who is both God and Glorified Man.
 Furthermore, He is approachable and compassionate with an empathetic nature to the extent of entering into our experience and personally feeling our heartache and suffering.
 That is, our Lord’s appreciation of our weaknesses is an experiential one because, during His ministry on Earth, He was tempted like we are but never sinned.
-Those that had only given intellectual assent to the New Testament truth, specifically the Hebrews at the time this letter was written, are encouraged to obtain salvation at the throne of grace (i.e., unmerited favor) since they had not yet obtained mercy (i.e., any and everything needed for saving humanity).
+Those who had only given intellectual assent to the New Testament truth, specifically the Hebrews at the time this letter was written, are encouraged to obtain salvation at the throne of grace (i.e., unmerited favor) since they had not yet obtained mercy (i.e., any and everything needed for saving humanity).
 Mercy was offered based on Jesus the Messiah’s atonement, and God, our Father, patiently waits for people to come by faith and appropriate it before it is everlasting too late!
 (1)) Amen (6)

 The Tabernacle of Moses Series: